 Your ADU can even be configured to offer a separate entrance to the property from the street, to offer more access by vehicle.
 This allows the resident more privacy and independence, while offering ease of access in case of an emergency.
 An important consideration that must be made is to ensure you are working within the setbacks of your jurisdiction.

-All in all, your choice to invest in an accessory dwelling unit as an alternative to a nursing home is largely dependent on your intended use, your timeframe, and the needs of the prospective resident.
+All in all, your choice to invest in an accessory dwelling unit as an alternative to assisted living is largely dependent on your intended use, your timeframe, and the needs of the prospective resident.
 ADUs provide a convenient, flexible space that can be utilized over many years, which allows multiple uses of the space over time.
 Building a unit would greatly benefit your property value and resale value to reap the maximum long-term benefits and can be customized to be useful for generations to come.